How to Start a Texas Business

 Austin, TX 78711

 After you register your business, we recommend applying for a Federal Tax ID from the IRS (also known as an employer identification number or EIN).
+Having an EIN is required for multi-member LLCs, all corporations, and all businesses with employees.
 The IRS uses this unique number to identify your business for tax purposes, and a majority of banks will want to see your EIN before you open a business bank account.
-You can apply for an EIN on the IRS website.
+You can apply for an EIN for free on the IRS website.

-While Texas businesses do not require a general business license to operate in Texas, you may need to obtain a specific license for your profession or industry.
+While a general state business license isn’t required to operate in Texas, you may need to obtain a local business license or a professional license.

 The official Texas State website is a good resource for specific information regarding permit, license and registration requirements.